 Education and formative influences

-He was educated at Mrs Murphy's private school, 1887–91, and the CBS, Westland Row, 1891–6.
+He was educated at Mrs Murphy's private school, 1887–91, and the Christian Brothers' (CBS), Westland Row, 1891–6.
 Already convinced of the centrality of the Irish language to a distinctive Irish identity, he joined the Gaelic League in 1896.
-His father's commercial success allowed him to enrol for a BA (RUI) in Irish, English, and French at UCD, while also taking law courses at King's Inns and TCD, 1898–1901.
+His father's commercial success allowed him to enrol for a Bachelor of Arts degree in Irish, English, and French at University College Dublin (UCD), while also taking law courses at King's Inns and Trinity College Dublin (TCD), 1898–1901.
 Despite devoting much time to Gaelic League work, he achieved good results in both degrees, reflecting his feel for language and his intense work ethic.
 Though called to the bar (1901), he would take only one case.

 Pearse's vaunting ambition from an early age found expression not only in his founding the New Ireland Literary Society in 1897, but in his publication in 1898 of the three papers he delivered to the society, ‘Gaelic prose literature’, ‘The intellectual future of the Gael’, and ‘The folk songs of Ireland’ – the first two before he was yet 18 – as Three lectures on Gaelic topics.
 Impressive in the range of their vocabulary and in the intensity of his reading for his age and his curriculum-constricted education, they provide a rich repository for students of his later years, revealing many of the personality traits of the adult Pearse, however much his views on specific issues might change.
 Here can be found already the pronounced tendency to speak in absolutes and superlatives, the axiomatic certainty reflected in the use of words like ‘undoubtedly’ (‘among modern nations those which have contributed most to the intellectual welfare of mankind are undoubtedly Italy, England and Germany’) (Collected works: songs, 222); the tendency to sanctify the cause of the moment and invoke the blessing of the Deity ( as in the climactic exhortation to save the Irish folk song –‘The cause is a holy one – God grant it may succeed!’) (ibid, 215); the insistence on the glories of ancient Irish literature (ibid, Literature, passim); the emphasis on love of nature (ibid, 226 ff); the affirmation that ‘every great movement that has ever been carried out on this earth has been carried out simply and solely by enthusiasts’ (ibid, 195–6); the place of Ireland in civilisation, which ought to be ‘fascinating not only to men and women of Gaelic race, but to all who have at heart the great causes of civilisation, education and progress’ (ibid, 218).